Polls open 6 a.m. to 9 p.m.

 Welcome to the Schoharie Democrats website.
 This website is dedicated to the belief that through grassroots activism Schoharie County Democrats are empowered to fully participate in the democratic process and electoral politics.

-Our democratic way of life is threatened by economic uncertainty, national security shortfalls and failures, environmental degradation, unequal access to health care, unfair pressures on our educational systems, and erosion of civil liberties.
+Our democratic way of life, and in fact our entire middle class is threatened by economic uncertainty and negative growth, environmental degradation, unequal access to health care, unfair pressures on our educational systems, and erosion of civil liberties.

-We are at a critical juncture in the United States – we can allow rampant special interests and big business to make our decisions for us, or we can work together to elect candidates who will lead in shaping our future.
+We are at a critical juncture in the United States – we can allow rampant special interests, the ultra wealthy, and big business to make our decisions for us, or we can work together to elect candidates who will lead in shaping our future.
 Together, we can make a difference in electing local, state and national candidates who have a vision of the future as well as working on issues critical to YOU, our communities and nation.

 Schoharie County Democrats Preamble and Platform